 The Apostle John uses a similar word to describe young Christians:

 I write to you, little children,1 John 2:12

 Because your sins are forgiven you for His name’s sake.

 10. Jesus Acknowledged as the Father’s Son, Receiving Full Authority

 A. Legal Acknowledgment.

-We have already looked at Huiothesia, but I would like to look at it further.
+We have already looked at Huiothesia, but let us look at it further.

 The word Huiothesia not only applies to adoption.
-A son, who went through the Huiothesia legal process became the one responsible for the inheritance.
+A son, who went through the Huiothesia legal process, became responsible for the inheritance.
 This meant that the son was responsible for the benefits and liabilities of the estate, no matter what age.
-This process was so legally binding that under Roman law, if a father went bankrupt, he could find someone to adopt his son.
-Which would result in the son no longer being responsible for the debts of the estate.
+This process was so legally binding that if a father went bankrupt, he could find someone to adopt his son under Roman law, which would result in the son no longer being responsible for the debts of the estate.

 Someone who is already a son cannot be adopted!
 So for the son who went through this process, Huiothesia was an acknowledgment of sonship, not adoption.